hkdnet/ruboty-echo_to/README.md

 # Ruboty::EchoTo

-A plugin for Ruboty which allows your bot to echo to another channel.
+A plugin for Ruboty + Slack which allows your bot to echo to another channel.

 ## Installation